 Asian style Maths mastery is taking UK primary schools by storm.
 Why is this, and what is it?

-Earlier in July, the Government announced a plan to invest £41 million into the teaching of Asian-style Singapore and Shanghai Maths in primary schools in England.
+In July 2017, the Government announced a plan to invest £41 million into the teaching of Asian-style Singapore and Shanghai Maths in primary schools in England.
 The announcement raised many questions, among both experts and novices.
 I’m lucky enough to have studied and practised Singapore Maths (one of the most popular styles of Asian Maths) for several years and this post is to give you an idea of the principles and benefits of Asian Maths as I see them, and how you might be able to incorporate some of them into your own teaching.